pedroph99/pedroph99/README.md

 # Hello, world! 👋

-I'm [Your Name], a technology enthusiast passionate about [areas of interest].
+I'm Pedro Mello, a technology enthusiast passionate about web development.
 My journey is a constant quest for knowledge and innovation.

 - 💻 Python, JS, C Developer.
 - 🌱 Learning and growing every day.